merin86/husman-moderna/README.md

 - forms
 - tests

-Only small errors were detected, such as too few blank lines, line too long and no newline at end of file.
+Only small errors were detected, such as "too few blank lines", "line too long" and "no newline at end of file".
 All these have now been rectified.

 ### JavaScript Testing